BreakthroughBehavioralInc/athena_middleware/README.md

 ## Usage

-The library needs to be configured with your account's key and secret.
-Set `AthenaApi.api_key` and `AthenaApi.api_secret` to their values, ideally using hidden `ENV` variables:
+The library needs to be configured with your account's key, secret, base_url, auth_path, version_String, and practice_id.

 ```ruby
 require 'athena_middleware'